Everybody's Free (To Feel Good)

-"Everybody's Free (To Feel Good)" is a song by Zambian-born Zimbabwean singer Rozalla, released in August 1991 as the second single from her second album, Everybody's Free (1992).
+"Everybody's Free (To Feel Good)" is a song by Zambian-born Zimbabwean singer Rozalla, released in August 1991 by label Pulse-8 as the second single from her second album, Everybody's Free (1992).
+The song was written by Nigel Swanston and Tim Cox, and produced by Band of Gypsies.
 It had been a staple in the clubs in Ibiza and Mallorca in the summer of 1991, and hordes of recovering ravers were delighted to find "that tune about being free to feel good and stuff" was available to buy back home.
 Upon its release, the song reached number two in Belgium, the Netherlands and Spain, while entering the top 10 in Denmark, France, Germany, Ireland, Sweden, Switzerland and the United Kingdom.
 On the Eurochart Hot 100, the single reached number six, and in Zimbabwe, it peaked at number four.
 It also topped the US Billboard Hot Dance Club Play chart.
-The song is widely regarded as one of the biggest dance anthems of the 1990s and it has been remixed and re-released several times.
+Several music videos have been made to promote the song.
+It is widely regarded as one of the biggest dance anthems of the 1990s and it has been remixed and re-released several times.

+Background

+Rozalla was born in Zambia, but relocated to Zimbabwe at the age at eighteen.
+After fronting various bands, she began her own recording career ending up with five number one hits on Zimbabwe's national charts.
+In 1989, she was invited to London by Chris Sergeant to perform with the Band of Gypsies.
+Rozalla's first UK single was "Born to Luv Ya", which was a club hit in 1990.
+However, it was with her dance anthem "Everybody's Free (To Feel Good)" that her career took off.

 Recording

-The song was recorded in the Peer Music studio, in a basement on Denmark Street in London's West End.
-In the 2017 book, Stars of 90's Dance Pop: 29 Hitmakers Discuss Their Careers by James Arena, Rozalla told about the making of "Everybody's Free", "Nigel [Swanston] gave me the song to sing, or at least the chorus, but I should mention that I couldn't sing any song exactly the way the writer or producer might necessarily have wanted me to.
+Rozalla had sent around some cassettes trying to get a record deal, and one of these tapes ended up with the Band of Gypsies.
+They loved her voice and contacted her for a collaboration.
+"Everybody's Free (To Feel Good)" was recorded in the Peer Music studio, in a basement on Denmark Street in London's West End.
+In the 2017 book, Stars of 90's Dance Pop: 29 Hitmakers Discuss Their Careers by James Arena, Rozalla told about the making of the song, "Nigel [Swanston] gave me the song to sing, or at least the chorus, but I should mention that I couldn't sing any song exactly the way the writer or producer might necessarily have wanted me to.
 I always had to personalize it.
 Well, I went in and sang the chorus over and over until we had a sound that everyone loved.
-We played the chorus on the studio speakers, and we just knew we had it — our hook.
+We played the chorus on the studio speakers, and we just knew we had it—our hook.
 That put Nigel on the next level to find the verses, the storyline so-to-speak, to go with the chorus."